browserengineering/book/book/chrome.md

 Take a moment to notice the complex ritual of typing in an address:

-- First, you have to click on the address bar to "focus" on it
+- First, you have to click on the address bar to "focus" on it.
-- That also selects the full address, so that it's all deleted when you start typing
+- That also selects the full address, so that it's all deleted when you start typing.[^why-not-select]
-- Then, letters you type go into the address bar
+- Then, letters you type go into the address bar.
-- The address bar updates as you type, but the browser doesn't yet navigate to the new page
+- The address bar updates as you type, but the browser doesn't yet navigate to the new page.
 - Finally, you type the "Enter" key which navigates to a new page.

+[^why-not-select]: I'm not going to implement the selection bit,
+    because it would add even more states to the system.

 This ritual suggests that the browser stores a string with the contents of the address bar, separate from the `url` field, and also a